bellenuit/SLOOKUP/README.md

 # SLOOKUP and LLOOKUP for Excel
  Functions to lookup for similar values

+Excel has the LOOKUP, HLOOKUP, VLOOKUP and XLOOKUP function to search for values in other ranges, but they need exact matches.
+XLOOKUP allows for well defined substrings with wildcard characters, but does not deal random changes.
+The functions proposed here allow you to do this.
+Two functions are proposed:

+LLOOKUP uses Levenshtein which has a complexity of O(n^2).
+SLOOKUP uses simpleSim which has a complexity of O(n) in best and random cases and O(n^2) in worst case, so it may be faster on larger ranges.
+Both scan the entire list, so if you use them in a range, the complexity is O(needles * haystacks)

  LLOOKUP(needle, haystack, result, optional threshold = 0.75, optional partialstring = true, optional simplestring = true)
  Finds the best match for needle in the haystack range and returns the corresponding item in the result range using the Levensthein similarity
  Needle is interpreted as string.